MarisaNicoleSloan/career-portfolio/url-routes-page-categories/README.md

 *Route Configuration*

 I established a route configuration system that mapped content categories to specific React components.
 This configuration acted as a blueprint for defining how different categories of content would be displayed.
 React Router's Route component was used to match URLs to the appropriate component based on the route configuration.

+An example of mapping a taxonomy (category) to a route included insurance.
+Since the insurance route (path) was /insurance/, any insurance page included that path (e.g. /insurance/aetna/, /insurance/cigna/, etc.) Now a page could be made for any insurance provider and a URL would be generated for it, ensuring proper optimization for search engines and making it easier for CMS administrators to edit any page.

 *Dynamic Routes*